Adding custom timelog fields

 works.
 The actual registration itself is commented out so that it will not

 be registered.
-Feel free to remove the #
+Feel free to remove the # character to make it live.
+The

 example functions get explained below.